mladan-cloud/my-portfolio/README.md

-# my-portfolio
+# Miroslav Ladan's portfolio

-My serverless portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.